splunk/splunk-app-testing/README.md

 ## Contact Us

-We would love to hear from you on how you are testing your own Splunk apps or questions on how to improve your pipeline.
-Let us know at **CHANGE**
+We would love to hear from you on how you are testing your own Splunk apps or questions on how to improve your pipeline or issues you see in this repo.
+Let us know by opening a GitHub issue!